tedtalksbits/macOS/README.md

 ## The Goal/Challenge 🥅

-Create a user experience similar to macOs Mojave using only html css and jaavascript! ⚠️
+Create a user experience similar to macOs Mojave using only HTML CSS and Javascript! ⚠️

-## Meet the dev:
+### Meet the dev:

 **Tedane Blake** ➡ [Find me on the web 🕸](https://tedtalksbits.github.io/tedaneblakedev/)

 -  college student
 -  ⚽️ enthusiast

-## Run Locally
+### Run Locally

 Clone the project